Issue symptoms

 No matching record could be found based on the matching criteria

-The default matching criteria rely on the name of the account in Salesforce matching the name of the organization in Zendesk.
+The default matching criteria rely on the name of the account in Salesforce and matches the name of the organization in Zendesk.
 This can be configured as documented.
 If the integration does not find a matching record within Zendesk, a new record will attempt to be created.
-The Name has already been taken error happens if the match failed, but the name of an organization you are trying to create already exists within Zendesk.
+The Name has already been taken error happens if the match failed, but the name of an organization you attempt to create already exists within Zendesk.

 To resolve this, you can adjust the object (either the organization in Zendesk or the Account in Salesforce) to ensure the fields are set correctly to find a match.
-If you change data within Zendesk, you'll need to wait a minute or two before re-syncing the record from Salesforce.
+If you change data within Zendesk, you'll need to wait a minute or two before you sync the record from Salesforce again.

 Another way to resolve this would be to adjust the matching criteria itself to rely on a field that's already set correctly.